IMERSS Biodiversity Visualisations Mini-Portal

 Galiano Life List

-The Galiano Life List is a basic visualisation of a species checklist without georeferencing data, showing the checklist and sunburst tabs with a taxon information panel, This visualisation may be seen hosted in various configurations with slightly different styling on the Biodiversity Galiano web site (currently implemented in WordPress) on pages such as Life List, Spiders and Butterflies and Moths.
+The Galiano Life List presents a basic visualisation of a species checklist without georeferencing data, showing the checklist and sunburst tabs with a taxon information panel.
+This visualisation may be seen hosted in various configurations with slightly different styling on the Biodiversity Galiano web site (currently implemented in WordPress) on pages such as Life List, Spiders and Butterflies and Moths.
 A variant configuration, using miniature "phylopics" from artist Kath Boake Wüthrich to illustrate taxa of interest on the sunburst, as well as a overall representation of Life contributed by artist Susan Taylor, "The Importance of Plankton" can be seen at the BioGaliano Web of Life.

 Galiano Data Paper Part I - Marine Animals